 Abiraterone acetate with prednisone is used to treat prostate cancer that has spread to other parts of the body.
 In this study, researchers are assessing its use in men with localized prostate cancer (confined to the prostate) before surgical removal of the prostate (prostatectomy).
 Abiraterone acetate with prednisone will also be given with a hormonal therapy called leuprolide.

-Apalutamide is an investigational drug that works by blocking the androgen receptor, a protein important in the development and progression of prostate cancer.
+Apalutamide works by blocking the androgen receptor, a protein important in the development and progression of prostate cancer.
 In this study, patients with localized intermediate- or high-risk prostate cancer will be randomly assigned to receive abiraterone acetate, prednisone, and leuprolide OR abiraterone acetate, prednisone, leuprolide, and apalutamide before prostate surgery.
 After surgery, they will receive abiraterone acetate, prednisone, leuprolide, and apalutamide OR no treatment (observation).

 Doctors hope that adding apalutamide to treatment will improve outcomes after surgery and reduce the chance that the prostate cancer will come back.

 To be eligible for this study, patients must meet several criteria, including but not limited to the following:

 - Patients must have localized, nonmetastatic prostate cancer that has not yet been treated.

 - Patients’ cancers must have an intermediate to high risk of coming back with treatment.